What is the best season to go hiking in New Zealand?

 Best for: wildflowers, mild temperatures, waterfalls, longer daylight hours

 Spring is one of the best seasons to go hiking in New Zealand.
 The weather is pleasant (it’s neither too hot nor cold), there’s plenty of sunshine and life is blooming all around – think cute baby lambs and calves frolicking in the paddocks and wildflowers adding splashes of colour to the trails.

 That said, the weather can turn quickly with frequent rainfall (don’t forget your waterproof jacket).
 The mornings and evenings can also be quite crisp, so you’ll need a warm fleece and a beanie for early starts or drinks around the fire.
 Another great thing about spring is the waterfalls – all the snowmelt and showers make New Zealand's tumbling cascades even more impressive.

 Hiking in New Zealand in summer (December to February)

 Best for: long daylight hours, warm weather, accessibility

-Summer is the peak season for tourists and locals alike (many Kiwis go on camping trips during the festive break), so if you’re planning a summer trip that’s not part of an organized tour, it’s best to plan ahead as accommodation and popular activities often get booked out months in advance.
+Summer is the peak season for tourists and locals alike (many Kiwis go on camping trips during the festive break), so if you’re planning a summer trip that’s not part of an organised tour, it’s best to plan ahead as accommodation and popular activities often get booked out months in advance.
 If you don't mind the Christmas rush, it's a great time of year to immerse yourself in the great outdoors, meet friendly locals and spend balmy summer evenings enjoying a glass of Sauvignon Blanc.